Quick Insights

 1. The Pilot Marine Spatial Assessment Tool (Ross et al. 2020) was developed to evaluate options for assessing and balancing marine use change in the D’Entrecasteaux Channel in the southeast of Tasmania.

-The pilot project was a collaborative project with the Department of Primary Industries, Parks, Water and Environment (DPIPWE) under the Sustainable Marine Research Collaboration Agreement (SMRCA).
+The pilot project involved collaboration with the Department of Natural Resources and Environment Tasmania (DNRET) under the Sustainable Marine Research Collaboration Agreement (SMRCA).

-2. The Statewide Finfish Aquaculture Spatial Planning Exercise involved developing and applying a decision-support tool (based on the Pilot Marine Spatial Assessment Tool) to help decision makers better understand the biophysical suitability of the Tasmanian marine environment to host finfish aquaculture.
-Additional information on the project can be found in the report's supplementary information.
+2. The Statewide Finfish Aquaculture Spatial Planning Exercise involved developing and applying a decision-support tool (based on the Pilot Marine Spatial Assessment Tool) to help decisionmakers better understand the biophysical suitability of the Tasmanian marine environment to host finfish aquaculture.
+Additional information on the project can be found in the report's supplementary information

-It also helped understand the potential for conflict with other users should an area be biophysically suitable for finfish aquaculture operations.
+It also helped understand the potential for conflict with other users should an area be considered biophysically suitable for finfish aquaculture operations.

-The project included information about other existing marine uses, activities and areas of ecological value to help decision makers consider trade-offs between these and any potential future finfish aquaculture development.
+The project included information about other existing marine uses, activities and areas of ecological value to help decisionmakers consider trade-offs between these and any potential future finfish aquaculture development.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------